DaniqueJ-R/milestone_proj_3/mis/README_notes.md

 MAking sidebr be notmal nav bar, I figured out its the display flex in the body thats making it stay to the side like that, ave to remove that when mobile szed and it should work?
 Nav bar keeps taking up sidebar space - fixed

 Not fixed - Superuser dashbord not showing "No pending notes" Message but normal user dashbod shoing it.
 BEfore code was only showing "no pending notes" but not showing the notes tat wre pending.

+Updating to debug false causing trouble, not reading static files -